Updating your details:

 How do I update my equality data?

 Updating your equality data should take no more than five minutes.
 Please log into Employee Self Service (https://selfservice.mais.leeds.ac.uk).
 Your ‘Equality Data’ can be found by clicking on ‘Personal Information’, then ‘Personal Profile’.
 You can amend your equality data by clicking on the pencil/edit icon on the right of the screen.
 Make sure you save any changes.
+A guide with screenshots can be found here.

 What if my equality data change?